tinystacks/precloud/DEVELOPING_PLUGINS.md

 # Developing Plugins

 You can contribute to the ecosystem of this module by developing plugins.
 Plugins can be additional parsers, template checks, or resource checks.
-To develop a plugin, start by installing our types modules.
+To develop a plugin, start by installing this module as a peer dependency.
 Each specific type of plugin is essentially an implementation of an abstract class we publish along with our types for this module.
 With that in mind, we typically recommend you develop plugins in [Typescript](https://www.typescriptlang.org/), but you can use any language that's capable of transpiling to Javascript since that is how you will distribute your plugin (via npm).
 See below for further details on developing the different types of plugins we support.

+## Types Of Plugins And Their Behaviors
-## Parsers
+### Parsers

 Parsers are functions that given information about a resource in an IaC template return JSON that represents that resources base API definition.
 Since the inputs are different based on the IaC format, we currently publish two different abstract classes to guide development for parser plugins for AWS CDK and Terraform.

-### AWS CDK Parser
+#### AWS CDK Parser

 This type of parser uses information derived from the output of `cdk diff` and the synthesized Cloudformation template to extract the base API definition for a given cdk resource.